Table of Contents

+Measure cold water into a kettle.
 Heat the water to 205 degrees, bring it to a boil and let it sit for 30 seconds.

 Unfold the filter and place it in the upper Chemex compartment.
-Make sure the three-ply side faces the spout and lies flat without obstructing it.
+Make sure the thicker three-ply side faces the pouring spout and lies flat without obstructing it.
 This will allow air to escape during the brewing process.

 Once completely saturated, tilt the Chemex on a sink to discard the rinse water.
 Do not be tempted to remove the filter to empty it faster; It can be difficult to replace it after removing it.